sorin373/Client-Server-Chat/README.md

 - The relationship between the tables is `One-to-Many`.
 - My application communicates with the **MySql database** using the **MySql-Connector-CPP** library.

-- Before running the application a local MySql database, witch will house the necessary data, needs to be created (either commands or the MySql Workbench can be used for this task).
+- Before running the application a local MySql database, which will house the necessary data, needs to be created (either commands or the MySql Workbench can be used for this task).

 - I provide the `table formats` and the `self-contained file` in the [demo](https://github.com/sorin373/HTTP-Server/blob/main/src/server/interface/interface.hpp) folder for a quicker setup.